divyasri77/divyasri77/README.md

 - 👯 I’m looking to collaborate on Linkedln.
 - 🤔 I’m looking for help with OpenSource projects
 - 💬 Ask me about HTML,CSS and Python
-- 📫 How to reach me: Linkedln -https://www.linkedin.com/in/divya-sri-a188321bb/
+- 📫 How to reach me: [Linkedln-@DIVYA SRI](https://www.linkedin.com/in/divya-sri-a188321bb/)
 - 😄 Pronouns: She/Her